 The medications trashed her immune system, and she caught cryptococcal fungal pneumonia.
 For weeks, we gave her daily, debilitating IV treatments at home (handy to have been a paramedic).
 We started with a sedative cocktail to help her get through the worst of the anti-fungal drugs.
 She developed allergies to many medications, with horrible reactions like red man syndrome, where her skin peeled away from her body.
 She had that three times because a doctor felt that the prophylactic use of the antibiotic she was known to be allergic to outweighed the risk of infection.
 We saw her through many hospitalizations.
 At time or two, during the worst of this, she asked to be allowed to die.
 Later and in better shape, she did not remember those moments.

 She Knew Who She Was

 She was compassionate.
 Again, in the dictionary, if you check under compassion, I’m sure you will see her photo.
 She loved greatly.
 And she was interested in everything.
 She listened with intent.
 Growing up, she had dogs and horses.
 My brother’s allergies prevented her from having a dog until he moved out.
 Once he did, Mom loved a series of Golden Retrievers and finally, a Goldendoodle.
 Each was the best dog in the world.

-The best dog in the world.
+Mom with the best dog in the world

 She knew who she was.
 I will forever be grateful to her for being her wonderful self.
 She left me a with a love for art, independence, and stories.
 That’s the thing about mothers.
 They’re the only ones who always, without fail, no matter what, want to hear their children’s stories.